McIntosh-Lab/tvb_demo/QuickStartInstallation.md

 ## Quick Start Installation
-You will only need to run these steps once per Compute Canada user.
+You will only need to run these steps once per user per Digital Research Alliance of Canada (DRA) cluster, (e.g. Fir, Graham, Narval, etc.).
 The following instructions are meant to be a quickstart for installing TVB.
 If you come across any errors or unexpected outputs (e.g. one of the below `python3 --version` calls does not produce the expected output) then try the detailed installation [here](https://github.com/McIntosh-Lab/tvb_demo/tree/main).

 The below instructions assume that you have not installed TVB before.

-### First-time Setup Instructions
+### First-Time Setup Instructions

-Perform the following with a clean, new Cedar session - do not load any modules before running these steps:
+Perform the following with a clean, new session on a DRA cluster - do not load any modules before running these steps:

 ```
 # Reset module environment